Parking in lower Robin Hood's Bay

 To find Fisherhead car park, drive down the bank into the lower village.
 Continue around the tight S bend passing The Laurel Inn on your left and Muir Lea Stores on your right.
 After 50 yards, take the right hand turn up the track and continue straight into Fisherhead car park.

 There are two council owned car parks in the upper village of Robin Hood's Bay and are located opposite The Victoria Hotel and the Grosvenor Hotel.
-The car parks are owned by Scarborough Borough Council and charges apply between 1st March - 31st October 2017.
+The car parks are owned by Scarborough Borough Council.

 You can purchase a pass from Station Road Stores situated in the middle of the two car parks.
 The cost for a permit is £8 per day (min stay, 2 nights).
 The pass does not guarantee you a space but does allow you to park in any other Scarborough Borough Council car parks in the borough and is useful if you intend to visit other places during your stay such as Whitby & Scarborough.